 Duff Beer UG, a German beer maker, asked a European Union court to allow it to register an EU trademark for Homer Simpson’s favorite beverage.

 The brewer sells “the legendary Duff beer” without mentioning the Simpsons on its packaging or its website.
 News Corp.
-(NWSA)’s Twentieth Century Fox Film, which makes the long-running cartoon show “The Simpsons,” has two earlier EU trademarks to the fictional beer.
+(NWSA:US)’s Twentieth Century Fox Film, which makes the long-running cartoon show “The Simpsons,” has two earlier EU trademarks to the fictional beer.
 News Corp. won an Australian court case stopping another producer selling Duff beer in 1996.

 Duff Beer, based in Eschwege, Germany, filed a suit with the EU’s general court in Luxembourg, asking the court to overturn a decision by the EU trademark agency that prevented it from registering “the figurative trademark ‘Duff’ in black, white and red,” according to a filing published on April 14.